christroutner/slp-cli-wallet/README.md

 line.
 Add this library to your app to instantly give it the ability to transact on the BCH network!
 New to Bitcoin Cash?
 Learn the basics with [Mastering Bitcoin Cash](https://developer.bitcoin.com/mastering-bitcoin-cash/).

-This project is forked from the Bitcoin.com [bch-cli-wallet](https://github.com/Bitcoin-com/bch-cli-wallet), and has been expanded to support SLP tokens.
-These new features may be rolled into that parent repository and this library deprecated.
-But for now, they are two separate libraries.

 This project has the following goals:
 - Create a code base for a wallet that is easily forkable and extensible by JavaScript developers.
 - Provide a high-level abstraction to make it easy for new developers to add BCH and SLP wallet functionality into their apps.